cubefs/cubefs/docs/source/user-guide/client.rst

    "enablePosixACL", "bool", "Enable posix ACL support.
 False by default.", "No" "enableSummary", "bool", "Enable content summary.
 False by default.", "No" "enableUnixPermission", "bool", "Enable unix permission check support.
-False by default.", "No"
+False by default.", "No" "enableBcache", "bool", "Enable block cache, False by default", "No"

 Mount
 -----